 The Low Risk Proposal Form can be found below.
 Please ensure that it is completed in consultation with the risk framework.
-For guidance on risk levels and the most appropriate approval process, and for specific queries on completing the form, please contact ARCS.
+For guidance on risk levels and the most appropriate approval process, and for specific queries on completing the form, please contact DGLS.

 The information requested on the form is essential to enable the Faculty to determine whether the proposed partnership opportunity has sufficient merit and is in line with relevant Queen Mary strategies and policies, in particular the Queen Mary Strategy 2030.
 All sections of the form must be completed in full.